ga-curriculum/seb-pre-work-the-command-line-interface/README.md

 <span id=time-estimate class="color-grey-500">30 mins</span>

 <p id="lesson-description">
-  In this lesson you'll learn blah blah blah
+  In this lesson you'll learn how to use the CLI (Command Line Interface) to read, create, and remove files and directories on your computer.
 </p>

 <h5 id="topics-header" class="color-grey-500">Topics</h5>